GaloisInc/saw-training/Glossary.rst

   proof maintenance
     The process of keeping verification artifacts, such as specifications and proofs, up to date with changes in a software system over time.

+  REPL
+    Short for "read-eval-print-loop".
+A user interface where expressions are first read from user input, then evaluated, with the result printed to the console.
+This occurs in a loop.

   SAWCore
     The internal representation for programs in SAW.